djeps/person_tracking/ONNXRUNTIME.md

   the process I took, I eventually - I ended up pip installing it, and exeperienced some unexpected behavior.

-As part of the build process of `onnxruntime`, th `build.sh` script performs PEP8 conformance checks of the Python scripts.
+As part of the build process of `onnxruntime`, the `build.sh` script performs PEP8 conformance checks of the Python scripts.
 This is the reason why we need the `flake8` package... so the build system can validate the internal Python scripts.